Business moguls to form CPEC advisory council

 US Special Representative for Afghanistan Reconciliation Ambassador Zalmay Khalilzad also called on Imran Khan and briefed him on his recent visits to the region to muster support for the Afghan reconciliation process.

-Chaudhry Ghulam Hussain, Abu Zar Bukhari and Raja Nazeer Husain also had meetings with Prime Minister Imran Khan at the Prime Minister's office where Adviser for Trade Abdul Razak Dawood, special assistants to PM Naeemul Haq and Iftikhar Durrani were also present.
+Chaudhry Ghulam Hussain, Abu Zar Bukhari and Raja Nazeer Husain also had meeting with Prime Minister Imran Khan at the Prime Minister office where Adviser for Trade Abdul Razak Dawood, special assistants to PM Naeemul Haq and Iftikhar Durrani were also present.
 They discussed issues relating to promotion of textile sector and proposals for enhancing of exports.